 RO+ Mineralizer- Certain water purifiers increase the TDS of the RO water by adding necessary minerals using a mineralizer cartridge.
 The water is passed through different calcium and magnesium compounds to increase the mineral content.
 In such water purifiers, UF mechanism is not necessary as raw water is not mixed with RO water.

 Sediment Filter- It is a good idea to opt for a sediment filter if you own an RO water purifier.
-Especially so, if you have water supply disruption that could lead to sediments deposited at the bottom of the main tank getting mixed in the water supply.
+Especially so, if you have frequent water supply disruptions.
+Frequent disruptions could lead to sediments deposited at the bottom of the main tank getting agitated and mixed into the water supply.

 Sediment filter captures sand, mud and other heavier contaminants to reduce the burden on the other expensive RO and UF membranes.
 This also helps enhance the life of RO and UF membranes.